nubank/emidje/README.md

 ```

 After installing `emidje`, add the following line to your `init.el` file in
-order to activate the `emidje-mode` whenever you visit a `Clojure` file or
+order to enable the automatic injection of the `nREPL` middleware and activate the `emidje-mode` whenever you visit a `Clojure` file or
 switch to the `Cider's REPL` buffer:

 ```el